Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: System Model

 \subsection{Setup and Overview}

-We consider an edge network of $I$ devices collected via the set { $\mathcal{I} = \{1,\cdots, I\}$} connected upstream to a server.
-There are $J$ ML tasks (e.g., facial recognition, keyboard next word prediction) gathered via the set { $\mathcal{J} = \{1, \cdots, J\}$}.
-Each task $j\in\mathcal{J}$ is associated with a unique ML model (e.g., a neural network) characterized by { $M_j\in\mathbb{Z}^+$} parameters.
+We consider an edge network of $I$ devices collected via the set $\mathcal{I} = \{1,\cdots, I\}$ connected upstream to a server.
+There are $J$ ML tasks (e.g., facial recognition, keyboard next word prediction) gathered via the set $\mathcal{J} = \{1, \cdots, J\}$.
+Each task $j\in\mathcal{J}$ is associated with a unique ML model (e.g., a neural network) characterized by $M_j\in\mathbb{Z}^+$ parameters.
 The devices engage in uplink/downlink FL model transfers to/from the server to train the $J$ models.
 We consider asynchrony in this process both across the devices (i.e., devices engage in uplink/downlink transfer of their models with the server at different times) and across the tasks (i.e., each device only updates a portion of its tasks at each uplink/downlink communication).

-In {\tt MA-FL}, training of each task { $j\in\mathcal{J}$} is conducted via a sequence of global aggregations, indexed by { $g \in \mathcal{G}_j = \{1,\cdots, G_j\}$} with { $G_j$} denoting the total number of model aggregations for the respective task.\footnote{For simplicity of later notations, we have dropped the index $j$ from $g$.} An aggregation for task $j$ is triggered when the server receives model parameters on that task from a device, at which point the server updates the current global model based on the single received model.
+In {\tt DMA-FL}, training of each task $j\in\mathcal{J}$ is conducted via a sequence of global aggregations, indexed by $g \in \mathcal{G}_j = \{1,\cdots, G_j\}$ with $G_j$ denoting the total number of model aggregations for the respective task.\footnote{For notational simplicity, we have dropped the task index $j$ from the aggregation index $g$.} An aggregation for task $j$ is triggered when the server receives model parameters on that task from a device, at which point the server updates the current global model based on the single received model.

+We elaborate on the difference in architectures between single-model synchronous FL (i.e. FedAvg) and {\tt DMA-FL} in Fig. \ref{fig:architecture_overview}.
+The server in single-model synchronous FL has to wait for all trained local models before performing global aggregation to generate an updated global model, which is broadcast back to sampled devices.
+In contrast, in {\tt DMA-FL}, if the server gets any trained local model for task $j$, it performs the global aggregation to yield an updated global model for task $j$, which can be transmitted to multiple devices activating their local training if they are not training task $j$ at that moment.